-Unit 3 Studio practices and processes

 Unit 4 Studio practice and art industry contexts

-01111 4

 In these units you will explore studio practice through the lens of a commissioned artist.
 Applying the design process you will develop an exploration proposal, creating a framework for your individual intended studio process.
 Your work will include the development of potential directions for your art and the documentation through folio work of the design process, culminating in a finished artwork/s that reflects your original design brief.
 Your studio practice will demonstrate an ongoing refinement of your ideas, skills and techniques as you apply your deepening understanding and skills to the use of the elements and principles of art in order to create work with planned aesthetic qualities.
-You will explore and report on the work and studio practices of other artists, analysing their work in acknowledgement of the historical and social contexts in which it was made.
+You will explore andreport on the work and studio practices of other artists, analysing their work in acknowledgement of the historical and social contexts in which it was made.
 You will produce and present your works in exhibition, understanding that the delivery of art to an audience is an integral part of the studio art process.
-You will develop an understanding of the art industry and the considerations/parameters artists work within when reaching audiences and buyers through various exhibition spaces.
+You will develop an understanding of the art industry and the considerations/parameters artists work within when reachingaudiences and buyers through various exhibition spaces.